zoometh/neonet/README.md

 head(df.c14)
 ```

 Gives a dataframe where all fields have been renamed to be parsed with the Neonet functions.
-Among this mapping the column 'Period' with, for example, `MM`  Middle Mesolithic) maps the `bda` period = `Mésolithique 1` and culture = `Capsien ancien` or `Capsien typique`:
+Among this mapping the column 'Period' with, for example, `MM`  Middle Mesolithic) maps the `bda` period = `Mésolithique 1` and culture = `Capsien ancien` or `Capsien typique` (columns 'db_period' and 'db_culture'):

 | sourcedb | SiteName       | LabCode  | C14Age | C14SD | db_period      | db_culture      | Period | lon      | lat     |
 |----------|----------------|----------|--------|-------|----------------|-----------------|--------|----------|---------|